 On February 1, 2023, the Company acquired LB Holdco, Inc., the parent company of Liquibox, Inc. (collectively, "Liquibox"), a pioneer, innovator and manufacturer of Bag-in-Box sustainable Fluids & Liquids packaging and dispensing solutions for fresh food, beverage, consumer goods and industrial end-markets.
-The strategic acquisition is highly complementary to our Cryovac Fluids & Liquids business and will power the Company's vision to become a world-class, digitally-driven company automating sustainable packaging solutions.
-Liquibox employs more than 1,300 people and operates across 17 locations globally and will be included in our Food reporting segment.
-Consideration exchanged for Liquibox was \$1.15 billion in cash, subject to customary adjustments.
+The strategic acquisition is highly complementary outlook by allocating resources closer to our Cryovac Fluids & Liquids business customers within our distinct Food and will power Protective end markets.
+Continuing to lead with automation and provide our customers with a single point of contact for both materials and equipment.

+- Portfolio optimization efforts: Aligning our portfolio of products with our longer-term strategy to develop sustainable, automated, digital packaging solutions that drive above market growth.
+For non-core portfolios, determining the Company's vision best path forward to become a world-class, digitally-driven company automating unlock value. - Innovate and advance sustainability: Leveraging the voice of our customers and market insights to accelerate the development of sustainable and automated packaging solutions.
+Liquibox employs more than 1,300 people and operates across 17 locations globally and will be included in solutions that meet our Food reporting segment.
+Consideration exchanged for Liquibox was \$1.15 billion in cash, subject to customary adjustments, rapidly evolving end market needs.